timcockrell-usa/cATO-app/DEPLOYMENT_GUIDE.md

   --parameters adminGroupObjectId=$ADMIN_GROUP_ID
 ```

-> **Note**: The Bicep template will create new resources (Static Web App, Cosmos DB, Key Vault, etc.) in your existing resource group.
+> **Note**: This deployment will create new resources (Static Web App, Cosmos DB, Key Vault, etc.) in your existing resource group.
 It won't modify your existing VNet but will be ready for private endpoint integration if needed later.

 ### What is the Admin Group?